 If you have been following these techniques and they don’t respond to sounds, or make any sounds by six months of age, or haven't started babbling by nine months, please contact your health visiting team.

 If by nine months they babble and it’s all on one note, and isn’t tuneful, please speak to your GP about a hearing assessment.

 Our team also run online workshops on early language development.
 They are designed for parents and carers and those working within early years settings.
 We have three training sessions available on different topics to equip you with everyday strategies to support your child, aged up to five.
-Please visit our Speech and Language Therapy service page for more information and to register.
+Find out more information and how to register here.